Web Performance: Definition, Measurement, and Impact on Your Users

 VII - Decline in rebound rate

-A high bounce rate means that visitors leave the site without interacting.
-Solid web performance improves this rate, boosting conversion rates.
+A high bounce rate means that visitors leave the site without interacting with it.
+Strong website performance improves this rate, boosting the conversion rate.

 VIII- To increase session length

-A visitor who stays longer increases the chances of conversion.
-A good user experience and the right SXO approach are crucial to achieving this.
+Visitors who stay longer increase the likelihood of conversion.
+A positive user experience and an effective SXO strategy are crucial to achieving this.

 2- Web performance components